 Take the next step towards campsite greatness by installing some outdoor lighting, like string lights, to make the nights more welcoming.
 You can also add desirable features like a hammock, rope swing, or a dedicated space for yoga and meditation.
 Another simple way to make your guests feel connected to your camp is a library with guides or pamphlets to local parks, birding or mushroom foraging field guides, and history books about your region.
 Board games and cozy camp blankets are also nice to have on hand.

-Hipcampers also love taking photos, so the more Instagrammable your land is, the better.
+Hipcampers also love taking photos, so the more Instagrammable your campsite is, the better.
 What are the best photo opportunities on your land?
 You might want to consider adding fun murals or face-in-the-hole boards that beg guests to take photos.
 (Don’t forget to include your Hipcamp’s name somewhere on the work.)
-Unique amenities like outdoor bathtubs will also draw people in from near and far.
+Unique amenities like outdoor bathtubs will also draw people in from near and far, and make your campsite more profitable.

 While a basic campsite is a great Hipcamp offering, adding tiers of accommodation to your property can diversify the demographic you attract (think new campers who don’t have their own gear yet.)

-Depending on your budget and time, you can build your own A-frame cabin for $700, or add other structures like a cob house, yurt, or tiny house.
+Depending on your budget and time, you can build your own A-frame cabin, or add other structures like a cob house, yurt, or tiny house.
 Many Hipcamp Hosts have added new or vintage trailers to their land for guests to sleep in.

 Though the upfront costs of adding a structure might feel intimidating at first, they quickly pay for themselves: not only can you charge more for stays in camping structures, they’re also weather- and season-proof.
 That means you stay open longer and at a higher nightly rate.
 Score!